-Discovery is the pretrial process in which each party in a lawsuit obtains evidence from the opposing party through interrogatories, requests for documents, admissions and depositions.
-Despite its innocuous-sounding name, discovery has developed into one of the most hostile and burdensome civil litigation procedures in the United States.
-Originally designed to prevent trials by ambush and to ensure fairness in litigation, the process is now routinely abused by plaintiffs’ attorneys to burden defendants in hopes of forcing them into a quick, costly settlement.
+Discovery is the pretrial process in which each party in a lawsuit gets evidence from the opposing party through interrogatories, requests for documents, admissions and depositions.
+Originally designed to prevent trials by ambush and to ensure fairness in litigation, plaintiffs’ attorneys now routinely abuse the process to burden defendants in hopes of forcing them into a quick, costly settlement.
+Read More...

-Discovery abuse has become particularly problematic in recent years due to the advent of electronic data storage.
-Not only has the volume of documents expanded, but the costs of producing electronic documents far exceed those of paper documents, as lawyers must review each digital file before it is released to the opposing party.
-This tedious and meticulous process has resulted in some large companies dedicating entire floors to attorneys reviewing documents to comply with requests – at a cost that can easily run into the millions of dollars, all without ever setting foot in a courtroom.
-It is therefore no surprise that discovery ranks as one of the top litigation concern for many businesses.
+Discovery abuse has become increasingly problematic in recent years due to the introduction of electronic data storage.
+Not only has the volume of documents expanded, but the need to store large volumes of electronic data has required companies to dedicate entire floors to support attorneys reviewing documents – at a cost that can easily run into the millions of dollars.

 ILR collaborates with organizations with the common goal of educating litigators and judges to ensure that new discovery provisions are implemented in practice.
 Those seeking discovery documents should be required to pay the costs of the information they request, which would stifle plaintiff lawyers using discovery as a weapon to pressure settlement of claims, regardless of their merit.